-- Make the CFO responsible for ensuring that appropriate advice is given on all financial matters, for keeping financial records and accounts, and for maintaining an effective system of financial control. - Ensure that systems and processes for financial administration, financial control and protection of resources and assets are designed in conformity with appropriate ethical standards and monitor their continuing effectiveness in practice. - Ensure that there is in place effective and appropriate internal financial controls covering codified guidance, budgetary systems, supervision, management review and monitoring, physical safeguards, segregation of duties, accounting procedures, information systems and authorisation and approval processes.
-Ensuring that these controls are an integral part of the underlying framework of corporate governance and that they are reflected in its local code. - Address the arrangements for financial and internal control and for managing non-operational risk in Annual Governance Reports. - Ensure that annual accounts are published on a timely basis to communicate activities and achievements, its financial position and performance. - Ensure an effective internal audit function is resourced and maintained. - Develop and maintain an effective Audit Committee. - Ensure, together with the leadership team, that the PCC and CC make best use of resources and that taxpayers and/or service users receive value for money. - Ensure that appropriate financial competencies are embedded in key person specifications and appraisals. - Ensure the financial skills required by managers are assessed and developed to enable their roles to be carried out effectively. - Ensure that roles and responsibilities for monitoring financial performance/budget management are clear, that they have adequate access to financial skills, and are provided with appropriate financial training on an ongoing basis to help them discharge their responsibilities.
+- Make the CFO responsible for ensuring that appropriate advice is given on all financial matters, for keeping financial records and accounts, and for maintaining an effective system of financial control. - designed in conformity with appropriate ethical standards and monitor their continuing effectiveness in practice. - Ensure that there is in place effective and appropriate internal financial controls covering codified guidance, budgetary systems, supervision, management review and monitoring, physical safeguards, segregation of duties, accounting procedures, information systems and authorisation and approval processes.
+Ensuring that these controls are an integral part of the underlying framework of corporate governance and that they are reflected in its local code. - Address the arrangements for financial and internal control and for managing non-operational risk in Annual Governance Reports. - Ensure that annual accounts are published on a timely basis to communicate activities and achievements, its financial position and performance. - Ensure an effective internal audit function is resourced and maintained. - Develop and maintain an effective Audit Committee. - Ensure, together with the leadership team, that the PCC and CC make best use of resources and that taxpayers and/or service users receive value for money. - Ensure that appropriate financial competencies are embedded in key person specifications and appraisals. - Ensure the financial skills required by managers are assessed and developed to enable their roles to be carried out effectively. - Ensure that roles and responsibilities for monitoring financial performance/budget management are clear, that they have discharge their responsibilities.